Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

 To ensure a high-quality and consistent documentation, and to make it easier for readers to understand all content, we have established [writing rules](content_rules.md).
-Please follow these rules and conventions regarding markdown syntax, styling and wording when writing contributons!
+Please follow these rules and conventions regarding markdown syntax, styling and wording when writing contributions!
 As a benefit, reviewing your changes takes less time and your improvements appear faster on the official documentation.

 !!! note "Legal Notice"